SaishoVibes/Back-in-Classic-Fabric/README.md

 # Currently Implemented Features
 - Wax Block
 - All added blocks, without  most of their features
+- All Old Biomes re-added to an extent
+- Lang Compatibilities with US, UK, and FR!
 - (More to come upon new releases!)

 # What is Back in Classic?